 Impossible.
 Ever give your two weeks notice?
 Doesn’t that lunch hour seem immediately longer, that report less pressing, that meeting less mandatory?
 Bronco Mendenhall is, besides being a first-rate football coach, a human being subject to the emotions the rest of us have.
 He’s been at BYU for eleven years; his loyalty and passion for the program can’t be questioned.
 He surely wants to go out on a win, no doubt.
 Winner: Las Vegas Bowl will fit nicely on his already excellent resume.
 And Mendenhall can stamp his name deeper into Utah’s collective memory with a parting Holy War win.
 But even that triumph will only make him 4-6 against rival Whittingham.
 Mendenhall the immensely disciplined head coach will be 100% committed to BYU’s success in the Las Vegas Bowl on Saturday.
 But Mendenhall the human being will at the same time acknowledge he’s moved on.

-[Las Vegas Bowl 3:30 ET Saturday December 19, ABC]The BEST SALES on Amazon NOW ]
+[Las Vegas Bowl 3:30 ET Saturday December 19, ABC]Up to 70% off on Hottest Amazon Deals]